orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 ---

 Dynamics, Physics
 - ordered to talk about usefully (assymetry), higher-arity cases more in line with ignoring/invariances of that order.
-Where an invariance is something like a branching ray as a cursor along every entry of some other ray. ( "Also, interesting to note might be that Von Neumann and Birkhoff attempted to ground quantum mechanics using order theory (their attempt was not very successful at that)." @pr)
+Where an invariance is something like a branching ray as a cursor along every entry of some other ray.
 - Local changes move larger structures.
 - Shoving causal history in some direction?  ; determining traversal of branched structure??
 - Particles are seemingly temporally stable orbits/modular structures?